BTV (Bulgaria): bTV International

-On 1 June 2016 bTV launched an international version of the channel, aimed at the Bulgarian diaspora.
+On 1 June 2016, bTV launched an international version of the channel, aimed at the Bulgarian diaspora.
 The channel airs the publicists programming of bTV like "This Morning", "This Sunday/Saturday", "120 Minutes", "Face to face" and others, the news bulletins of the network, other lifestyle shows like "Before Lunch", "Marmalade", "Paparazzi" and "The Comedians", as well as reruns of bTV Media Group's original series.
 On 13 December 2016, the channel was registered for cable broadcasting in Bulgaria.
+On December 5th, 2022, the channel ceased broadcasting, officially considered closed.